 Should I file W-8BEN or W-8BEN-E?

-Form W-8 is a form that non-US citizens or businesses use to verify their country of residence for tax purposes.
-Filling it out can mean avoiding a 30% withholding tax on their US income.
+Form W-8 is for non-US citizens or businesses to verify their country of residence for tax purposes.
+Filling out a W-8 can mean avoiding a 30% withholding tax on US income.

 Whether you need to file W-8BEN or W-8BEN-E depends on whether you are an entity or an individual.